-1863: “Utilitarianism” is published which states that mankind should work towards the greatest good and the greatest happiness of all people.
+1863: “Utilitarianism” is published which states that mankind should work towards the greatest good and the greatest happiness of the greatest number of people.

-1865: Mills’s “Examination of Sir William Hamilton’s Philosophy” attacked the protestors and also provoked controversy for at least twenty years afterwards.
+1865: Mills’s “Examination of Sir William Hamilton’s Philosophy” attacks the protestors and also provokes controversy for at least twenty years afterwards.

-1865: He was elected Liberal Member of Parliament for Westminster.
-He became Lord Rector of the University of St Andrews.
+1865: He is elected Liberal Member of Parliament for Westminster.
+He becomes Lord Rector of the University of St Andrews.

-1866: John Stuart Mill became the first person in the British Parliament to call for women to be given the vote.
+1866: John Stuart Mill becomes the first person in the British Parliament to call for women to be given the vote.

-1868: He ended his time as an M.P. and Lord Rector of St Andrews.
+1868: He ends his time as an M.P. and Lord Rector of St Andrews.

-1869: “On The Subjection of Women” was published and was thought to be excessively radical in Mill’s day but is now seen as liberal feminism.
+1869: “On The Subjection of Women” is published and is thought to be excessively radical in Mill’s day but is now seen as liberal feminism.
 It states that freedom is as good for women as it is for men and that the only way to understand the different natures of men and women was by fair experiment with women having access to everything that men had.

-(1874): The “Three Essays on Religion” were published deliberately after his death due to their controversial ideas that it is impossible amongst other things that the universe is governed by an omnipotent and loving God.
+(1874): The “Three Essays on Religion” are published deliberately after his death due to their controversial ideas that it is impossible, amongst other things, that the universe is governed by an omnipotent and loving God.

 1843: “A System of Logic.”